Understanding Unpermitted Work in Real Estate Sales

 How Hard Is It to Sell a House with Unpermitted Work?

-This might make the home inspection more difficult, which in turn could cause buyers to back out or offer less money.
-Mortgages for houses that have undergone unauthorized renovations may also be turned down by lenders due to the increased risk associated with such loans.
+This might make the home inspection more difficult, which could cause buyers to back out or offer less money.
+Lenders may also turn down mortgages for houses that have undergone unauthorized renovations due to the increased risk associated with such loans.

-To address these issues, sellers should consider obtaining retroactive permits or include repairs in the sale agreement.
-To better understand your legal options and minimize your potential liabilities, it is advisable to consult with a real estate lawyer familiar with Houston’s rules.
+To address these issues, sellers should consider obtaining retroactive permits or including repairs in the sale agreement.
+It is advisable to consult with a real estate lawyer familiar with Houston’s rules to better understand your legal options and minimize your potential liabilities.

 By addressing any issues related to unpermitted renovations in advance, sellers can improve their chances of successfully closing the deal on a home.